 4 Reasons Your Domestic Violence Charges May Be Dropped

-Alleged victims of domestic abuse cannot drop the charges once the accusation is made.
+Alleged victims of domestic abuse cannot drop their submitted domestic violence charges once their accusation is made.
 In California, technically, only the district attorney may drop domestic violence charges after an accusation.
-Alleged victims cannot change their minds once they call the police to the scene—at this point, the decision is out of their hands.
+Alleged victims cannot change their minds once they call the police to the scene – at this point, the decision is out of their hands.
+This means a domestic violence case may be initiated even if all parties suddenly decide they do not want to participate.

 4 Reasons Domestic Violence Charges May Be Dropped